We are developing a curriculum to enable all school children to benefit from play focussed outdoor education whilst at school.

 We are extremely lucky at St John’s to have a green and wooded area on our site.
-We will be opening a permanent outdoor learning space for our children in January 2020.
-The Forest School and allotment area will be brought together to create a unique flexible outdoor space for all of our children to enjoy the benefits of learning outdoors.
+We opened a permanent outdoor learning space for our children in January 2020.
+The Forest School and allotment area were brought together to create a unique flexible outdoor space for all of our children to enjoy the benefits of learning outdoors.

 St John’s believes learning outdoors can foster resilient, confident, independent and creative learners that go on to use their new skills in the world.
 In addition, the mental health and wellbeing of our students is a priority and there is a lot of evidence to support being outdoors in green spaces greatly improves mental health and wellbeing.

-Children from all classes will use the area as part of their classroom learning.
-In addition, those children with additional need will be able to access the area on a regular basis.
+Children from all classes use the area as part of their classroom learning.
+In addition, those children with additional need access the area on a regular basis.
 There will also be new lunchtime clubs who will utilise the spaces.

 There is a brand new covered outdoor classroom, a greenhouse and a fence and hedgerow to support wildlife and separate the area from the sports field.
 The growing area features raised beds for the growing of food and plants by all the classes.
-There will be a small reflection and sensory garden as well as the current Forest School provision.
-In the very near future we will be hopefully adding solar and wind power, and the addition of a rear locked gate into and out of the area will also allow exploration of the Hogsmill River to be brought more easily into the curriculum.
+There is a small reflection and sensory garden as well as the current Forest School provision.
+We have added solar and wind power, and the addition of a rear locked gate into and out of the area allows the exploration of the Hogsmill River to be brought more easily into the curriculum.